nehakarajgikar/sample_app/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Ruby on Rails Tutorial: sample application

+This is the sample application for learning rails

 Things you may want to cover: